MicrosoftDocs/windows-dev-docs/windows-apps-src/enterprise/customer-database-app-structure.md

 * We've created a Repository object, which will hold the data source we're using.
 * We've added an *SQLiteDatabase()* method, which initializes the local database and sets it as the specified Repository.

 If you try the "Going further" section, you'll add a similar method to initialize a REST Respository object.
-Because we've separated our concerns and are using the same defined interface for both SQLite and REST opterations, this will be the only existing code you'll need to change to use REST instead of SQLite in your app.
+Because we've separated our concerns and are using the same defined interface for both SQLite and REST operations, this will be the only existing code you'll need to change to use REST instead of SQLite in your app.

 ## Next steps